 Energy-efficient and Healthy Buildings: A Differentiable PDE Approach

 One challenge of building research is the lack of a benchmark simulation environment for developing and evaluating different RL algorithms with realistic building models.
-In a recent work, we propose “BEAR” [1], a physics-principled Building Environment for Control and Reinforcement Learning.
+In a recent work, we propose “BEAR” [3], a physics-principled Building Environment for Control and Reinforcement Learning.
 The platform allows researchers to benchmark both model-based and model-free controllers using a broad collection of standard building models in Python without co-simulation using external building simulators.
-We demonstrate the compatibility and performance of BEAR with different controllers, including both model predictive control (MPC) and several state-of-the-art RL methods with two case studies.
 BEAR is available at https://github.com/chz056/BEAR

 References: